Sreepurvaja/LINKEDIN-/README.md

 ## Install java
 - __Download Java:__

   Visit the official Oracle website or AdoptOpenJDK (an open-source distribution of the JDK).
   Download the latest version of the Java Development Kit (JDK).

 - __Run the Installer:__

 Execute the downloaded installer.
 Follow the on-screen instructions to complete the installation.

 - __Set Environment Variables (Optional but Recommended):__

   After installation, you may need to set the 'JAVA_HOME' environment variable.
   Add the 'bin' directory of the JDK to the system's 'PATH' variable.

+  - __.
+Check Java Version:__

+    Run the following command to check the installed Java version:

+            java -version